Back to Home Page or Contents Page or Judaism or Index

 Sephirah forming the Sephiroth were originally thought as referring to

-but later representing emanations from which the cosmos was formed.
-This
+numbers but later representing emanations from which the cosmos was

-worldview presented is presently found in the current interpretation of
+formed.
+This worldview presented is presently found in the current

 The next step in the Kabbalistic development occurred in northern Spain through Rabbi Moses ben Nachman, known as Nachmanides.
 His main concern was the confrontation of Christianity, and commented exclusively upon the Pentateuch.
 Others of this school, Girona, wrote commentaries on both the Biblical and Talmudic texts thus joining teachings of the Book Bahir and the Provence Kabbalists into cohesion.
 In these writings, even though the authors knew the Kabbalistic secrets, they presented Talmudic teachings without revealing the Kabbalistic worldview.